+Most parents, at first, try to reason with their children, but when kids refuse to obey their parents and speak out of turn, parents often resort to hitting or beating to discipline their children.
 While beating is a tried and tested method which has stood the test of generations, the fact remains that it is not a healthy thing to do, both emotionally and physically.
-Beating does more harm than good, even though you might reason that you turned out well despite your parents using the rod.
-In this article, let us take a deeper look at the effects of beating children and the alternatives to beating.
+Plus, beating children does more harm than good.
+In this article, let us take a deeper look at the effects of beating children and the various alternatives to beating.

-There are a few reasons as to why the situation ends up in parents beating their child.
-In most cases, the parents are forced to take the rod out of desperation.
-They might have tried all other methods to try to make their child understand, unsuccessfully, until the only thing that remains is to use force.
-Soon, it becomes a habit for the parents to spank their child as soon as he does something wrong.
-Buoyed by how ’successful’ it was the last time, they might simply opt for the easy way out without trying any methods to discipline them calmly.
-Some parents might also spank their children out of anger or fear – it might have become their reflex to the child doing something wrong.
+No parent wants to beat or hit their child but when a child develops an unruly behaviour and doesn’t obey their parents, parents may resort to such techniques to discipline the child.
+In most cases, parents are forced to take the rod out of desperation.
+When all other methods of disciplining or reasoning fail to work, parents use force.
+And soon it becomes a habit for the parents to spank the kid as soon as he does something wrong.
+Buoyed by how ’successful’ it was the last time, they might simply opt for the easy way out without trying any methods to discipline the kid calmly.
+Some parents also spank their children out of anger or fear – it might have become their reflex to the child doing something wrong.